CGIF Brand Story

 Where to find our logo?
 The CGIF logo can be found on your Canva account once you are added to our team.
 Search "logos" under apps on the left hand side to ensure that you have our logos available in your sidebar at all times.

 How to use our logo: Always make sure that the background is removed on our logo, unless it is in front of a white background.
-However, when using the "background remover" tool on Canva, please make sure you restore the areas on the logo that the tool accidentally removes, such as the gray line in the middle.
+You can also find a transparent logo in our brand kit on Canva.
+If you do use the "background remover" tool on Canva, please make sure you restore the areas on the logo that the tool accidentally removes, such as the gray line in the middle.

 Screen Shot 2023-02-27 at 2.08.13 PM